orchidsoftware/orchid.software/docs/en/docs/field.md

 SimpleMDE::make('markdown');
 ```

-## Matrix
+## Matrix Field

-The field provides a convenient interface for editing a flat table.
-For example, you can store information inside a JSON column type:
+The Matrix field provides a user-friendly interface for editing tabular data, offering flexibility and convenience.
+It's particularly useful for scenarios where you need to manage structured data within a flat table format, such as storing information in a JSON column type.

+### Basic Usage

+You can easily create a Matrix field by specifying the column headers.
+Here's an example of how to define a Matrix field with columns:

 ```php
 use Orchid\Screen\Fields\Matrix;